Meet Your FarmStay B&B Hosts

-Mark and Lauralee Ledrew
+Hi!
+We're Mark and Lauralee Ledrew.

-We are a couple from Western Newfoundland who started a homestead journey working towards food security and self-sufficient initiatives in 2015.
+We are a couple from Western Newfoundland who started a homesteading journey working towards food security and self-sufficient initiatives in 2015.
 We absolutely love our lifestyle and are happy to open our doors to offer visitors agricultural and cultural tours and farm to table experiences.

 We always had a passion for exploring our home province, camping and backpacking whenever we had an opportunity to escape work.
 We are very knowledgeable about our area including Gros Morne National Park, Blow Me Down Provincial Park and the Humber Valley.
-We know our province well and can recommend places to see nearby and other regions that are a must visit while in Newfoundland.
+We know our province well and can recommend places to see nearby and other regions that are a must-visit while in Newfoundland.

-While travelling abroad in New Zealand we lived with a family and experienced a zero waste management project, perma-culture, organic herbal greenhouse operations and more.
+While travelling abroad in New Zealand we lived with a family and experienced a zero-waste management project, permaculture, organic herbal greenhouse operations and more.
 This experience has ultimately impacted our homestead development and future plans.
-We are proud of that experience and would love the opportunity to travel world-wide to learn and see more perma-culture in action.
+We are proud of that experience and would love the opportunity to travel worldwide to learn and see more permaculture in action.

-Cormack's unique history of veterans who pioneered this rugged place will always be honored at the Upper Humber Settlement.
+Cormack's unique history of veterans who pioneered this rugged place will always be honoured at the Upper Humber Settlement.
 We are proud of our heritage and have adopted a way of life that has been handed down to us through generations.
 Join us at The Settlement and experience what our community has to offer.

 Farming is a part of our family and community history.
 We always knew that we wanted to start a Homestead and one day go off-grid and be able to sustain our own living by doing it ourselves or buying locally if at all possible.
 This journey began in 2015.